Intercalation stories

 Natasha's story

-Natasha completed an Clinical Sciences MRes, before returning to complete her undergraduate course.
-"I know I want a career that combines academic work with clinical work, and Liverpool gave me the opportunity to earn my Masters during my undergraduate studies".
+Natasha completed an Clinical Sciences MRes.
+"I know I want a career that combines academic work with clinical work, this gave me the opportunity to do so during my undergraduate studies".

 Janie's story